Qumran: Dead Sea Scrolls

 4. The ruins were excavated in the 1950s by a French archaeological team.

-5. The Essenes were a spiritually devoted group of folks who left Jerusalem due to their belief that the priesthood had become corrupted beyond repair and separated themselves to study the Bible, copy it, and seek the Lord in the desert.
+5. The Essenes were a Jewish sect that flourished from the 2nd century BC to the 1st century AD.
+They were a spiritually devoted group of folks who left Jerusalem because they believed that the priesthood had become corrupted beyond repair and separated themselves to study the Bible, copy it, and seek the Lord in the desert.

-8. Josephus wrote that the men of Qumran rejected marriage, and instead, cared for the needy and neglected children of others.
-However, later discoveries found skeletons of women, so it’s believed women were part of the community as well.
+9. Josephus wrote that the men of Qumran rejected marriage and instead cared for the needy and neglected children of others.
+However, later discoveries have found skeletons of women, so it’s believed some men possibly were married and women were part of the community.

-9. The Dead Sea Scrolls were most likely written by the Essenes during the period from about 200 BC to 68 AD.
-The Essenes are mentioned by Josephus and other secular sources, but not in the New Testament.
+10. The Essenes most likely wrote the Dead Sea Scrolls from about 200 BC to 68 AD.
+Josephus and other secular sources mention the Essenes.
+However, they are not mentioned in the New Testament.

 Historical Background of the Dead Sea Scrolls